How to get a Malaysia tourist visa for Indians Online

-If you are applying for Malaysian visa online for the first time you need to register yourself on the page below by clicking on the option ‘I’m New, Apply’ which will take you to a registration form.
+If you are applying for Malaysian visa online for the first time you need to register yourself on the page below.
+Click on the option ‘I’m New, Apply’.
+It will take you to a registration form.
 If you have applied for an e-visa before, you can use your existing credentials.

-In case of applying for a 30-day eVisa, click on the ‘apply now’ option on the right-hand side in the next window and choose the option for a tourist visa to proceed to the final application form.
+In case of applying for a 30-day eVisa, click on the ‘apply now’ option on the right-hand side in the next window.
+Choose the option for a tourist visa to proceed to the final application form.
 Follow a similar process for eNTRI option as well.

 Fill in the details for your visa application.
-Upload your flight details, hotel bookings, photo, and passport front page along with other details (if asked) and proceed to the next page of verification and payment.
+Upload your flight details, hotel bookings, photo, and passport front page along with other details (if asked).
+Thereafter, proceed to the next page of verification and payment.

 Finish the payment and proceed to the completion page of your visa.
 You will get your e-visa in the next 2-7 days.
 Sometimes you may even the get eNTRI immediately in your account.

 Note: In most cases, you will be notified in your email about your visa approval along with a link to download it.
-Although, in some cases, it may not and you should log in to your visa account on the official website to check manually the status of your application.
+Although, in some cases, it may not.
+In this case, you should log in to your visa account on the official website to check the status of your application manually.

 Documents Required During Travel With eNTRI Or eVISA

-You must carry the hard copy of the following documents while traveling to Malaysia since you can be asked to present it during the time of immigration:
+You must carry the hard copy of the following documents while travelling to Malaysia.
+You may need to present it during the time of immigration:

-Although in most cases you will not be asked to show the above documents but in a rare case of request, you must carry these for convenience.
+In most cases, you will not be asked to show the above documents.
+However, in a rare case of request, you must carry these for convenience.

 Do Indians Need A Transit Visa In Malaysia?

 A transit visa is a visa which you need if your flight halts in Malaysia while connecting to a third destination.
-For Indian citizens, a transit visa is not required if your halt is for less than 120 hours or 5 days and you don’t plan to leave the airport premises.
+As an Indian citizen, you do not need a transit visa if your halt is for less than 120 hours or 5 days.
+But you cannot leave the airport premises.